terraform-cisco-modules/terraform-intersight-easy-iks/README.md

 ### Execute Plans in Terraform Cloud Workspaces

-1. Open the Workspace "{cluster_name}_global_vars" in TFCB and queue a plan manually.
-This will populate the global variables that will be used by the other TFCB workspaces.
+1. Open the Workspace "{organization}" in TFCB and queue a plan manually.
+This will Create the Organization Poliices and add outputs to be consumed by the next module {organization}_{cluster_name}.

 2. You will execute the Runs in the workspaces in this order:

-    * {cluster_name}_iks - See section below on "Provision IKS Policies and IP Pools with TFCB"
+    * {organization}_{cluster_name} - See section below on "Provision IKS Cluster and IP Pools with TFCB"

-    * {cluster_name}_kube - See section below on "Provision a IKS Cluster with TFCB"
+    * {organization}_{cluster_name}_kube - See section below on "Provision a IKS Cluster with TFCB"

-    * {cluster_name}_iwo - See section below on "Deploy IWO collector using Helm"
+    * {organization}_{cluster_name}_iwo - See section below on "Deploy IWO collector using Helm"

-    * {cluster_name}_app_hello - See section below on "Deploy a sample "Hello IKS" App using Helm"
+    * {organization}_{cluster_name}_app_hello - See section below on "Deploy a sample "Hello IKS" App using Helm"

-### Provision IP Pools, Kubernetes Policies, and an IKS Cluster with TFCB
+### Provision Intersight Kubernetes Service Cluster with TFCB

 ![alt text](https://github.com/prathjan/images/blob/main/prof.png?raw=true)

 ### Get the Cluster kube_config

-Currently due to order of operations in Intersight you must use a seperate task after Cluster creation to download the kube_config.  the {cluster_name}_kube Workspace will be used to accomplish this.
+Currently due to order of operations in Intersight you must use a seperate task after Cluster creation to download the kube_config.  the {organization}_{cluster_name}_kube Workspace will be used to accomplish this.

-Once you have confirmed in Intersight that the cluster has been fully provisioned run the plan in the {cluster_name}_kube workspace.
+Once you have confirmed in Intersight that the cluster has been fully provisioned run the plan in the {organization}_{cluster_name}_kube workspace.

 Download the cluster kube_config from from the workspace and run a couple of kubectl commands to verify an operational cluster: